sans-blue-team/sec555-mdwiki-v1/docs/Labs/555_5/sigma/sigma_engineer.md

 - **Fields** - Lists the field names that will be queried in the detection syntax
 - **Level** - Sets a user-defined rating on the severity if this rule is triggered

-The major benefit of a generic signature format is that the signature is designed to convert into a tool specific format.
+The major benefit of a generic signature format is that the signature is designed to convert into a tool-specific format.
 For example, below is the above rule after it has been converted to ElastAlert format.

 ```yaml
 alert: